GarrettJudd/Azure-UK-NHS/PaaS WebApp/Azure Security and Compliance Blueprint - UK NHS PaaS WebApp Overview.md

 ## Overview

 This Azure Security and Compliance Blueprint provides guidance for the deployment of a United Kingdom National Health Good Practices Guide (UK NHS GPG) compliant platform as a service (PaaS) environment suitable for the collection, storage, and retrieval of healthcare data.
-It showcases a common reference architecture and demonstrates the proper handling of health related data in a secure, compliant, multi-tier environment.
+It showcases a common reference architecture and demonstrates the proper handling of health-related data in a secure, compliant, multi-tier environment.
 This blueprint illustrates an end-to-end solution to meet the needs of organizations seeking a cloud-based approach to reducing the burden and cost of deployment.

 This reference architecture, implementation guide, and threat model provide a foundation for customers to comply with UK NHS requirements.
 This solution provides a baseline to help customers deploy workloads to Azure in a UK NHS compliant manner; however, this solution should not be used as-is in a production environment because additional configuration is required.